folkchain/bilbot-baggins/README.md

-# simbot-baggins
+# BilBot Baggins
-Convert txt and PDF files to MP3 audiobooks using AI voices.
+Convert txt and PDF files to MP3 audio using AI voices.